 Richard “Dick” Ruff passed peacefully January 27, 2020 at the age of 92.
 Born in Detroit, Michigan September 20, 1927, to Walter T. Ruff and Mabel Ruff (Bolwell).
 Richard was welcomed home by his two big brothers Jack & Kenneth and after a few short years he became a big brother to the only girl of the group, Marylyn.

-To send flowers in memory of Richard Thomas Ruff, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Richard Thomas Ruff, please visit our Heartfelt Sympathies Store.

 Richard’s love for the Lord grew when he and his baby sister, Marylyn were sent to Luthern school in Detroit for their middle school days.
 They would attend classes together and would talk about Jesus and all He did for us.
 Their bond grew a great deal during these pivotal years and continued as they became adults.
 Sharing their favorite bible verses, attending choral singing together and praying for their families together.